Arkansas Razorbacks men's basketball: Mike Anderson (2011–19)

 On March 23, 2011, Mike Anderson signed a 7-year contract with Arkansas.
 Anderson previously coached the UAB Blazers and Missouri Tigers, and had already been an assistant coach at Arkansas under coach Nolan Richardson for 17 years.
 On March 26, 2011, Anderson was introduced in front of 5,000 fans in Bud Walton Arena.

-Anderson made three NCAA tournaments in his eight seasons, including a 27-win season in 2014-15 that resulted in a 5 seed in the tournament, the program's highest since 1999.
+Anderson made three NCAA tournaments in his eight seasons, including a 27-win season in 2014–15 that resulted in a 5 seed in the tournament, the program's highest since 1999.
 The Razorbacks made another tournament two years later but lost to top-seeded North Carolina, the eventual national champion, in the second round.
 The following year saw them make the tournament for the final time in Anderson's tenure at Arkansas, but a loss to Butler ended the Hogs' season in the first round.

-Following an up-and-down 2018-19 campaign that culminated in an NIT berth, new athletic director Hunter Yurachek relieved Anderson of his duties on March 26 a little over a week after Arkansas lost to Indiana in the second round of the NIT.
-Anderson finished his career at Arkansas with a record of 170-103 (.623), including his 1-1 record as interim coach in 2002.
+Following an up-and-down 2018–19 campaign that culminated in an NIT berth, new athletic director Hunter Yurachek relieved Anderson of his duties on March 26 a little over a week after Arkansas lost to Indiana in the second round of the NIT.
+Anderson finished his career at Arkansas with a record of 170–103 (.623), including his 1–1 record as interim coach in 2002.

-Eric Musselman Era and a Return to National Prominence (2019–present)
+Eric Musselman era and a return to national prominence (2019–24)

-On April 7, 2019, Yurachek announced the hiring of Eric Musselman, then the four-year head coach at Nevada, who had previous experience as head coach in the NBA with the Golden State Warriors (where he was runner up for the NBA Coach of the Year Award) and the Sacramento Kings, as well as college assistant coaching stops at Arizona State and LSU.
-Musselman's first Arkansas team finished the season with a record of 20–12, with Musselman becoming only the second coach in school history to finish his first season with at least 20 wins and the first since John Pelphrey in 2007-08.
-Musselman was also only the second head coach at Arkansas to finish his debut season with a winning percentage above 61% since Gene Lambert during the 1942-43 season.
-After Arkansas beat Vanderbilt in the first round of the 2020 SEC men's basketball tournament, the SEC Tournament, as well as the entire NCAA tournament, was cancelled due to the COVID-19 pandemic, making this the final Southeastern Conference men's basketball game of the 2019–2020 season.
+On April 7, 2019, Yurachek announced the hiring of Eric Musselman, then the four-year head coach at the University of Nevada.
+Musselman had previously coached in the NBA with the Sacramento Kings and the Golden State Warriors, where he was runner up for the NBA Coach of the Year Award, as well as college assistant coaching stops at Arizona State and LSU.
+Musselman's first Arkansas team finished the season with a record of 20–12, with Musselman becoming only the second coach in school history to finish his first season with at least 20 wins and the first since John Pelphrey in 2007–08.
+Musselman was also only the second head coach at Arkansas to finish his debut season with a winning percentage above 61% since Gene Lambert during the 1942–43 season.
+After Arkansas beat Vanderbilt in the first round of the 2020 SEC Basketball Tournament, the rest of the SEC Tournament, as well as the entire NCAA tournament, was cancelled due to the COVID-19 pandemic, making this the final Southeastern Conference men's basketball game of the 2019–2020 season.
 Arkansas junior guard Mason Jones was named the SEC Co-Player of the Year by the AP.